-Total/Elf is designated as the official fuel supplier for the 2021 season and only the fuel purchased according to the method indicated in Appendix 7 may be used by any Competitor at any point during the Competitions, including official test sessions held before and during the season.
+35.1 Total/Elf is designated as the official fuel supplier for the 2021 season and only the fuel purchased according to the method indicated in Appendix 7 may be used by any Competitor at any point during the Competitions, including official test sessions held before and during the season and held at an event.
 The specification of the fuel is given in Appendix 7.
 No other fuel is authorized for use in the cars entered in the Competition.